 - If you would like to meet with an advisor, sign-in during walk-in advising hours

-To request permission to engage in OPT after having completed your course of study, you must apply during your last semester, either before completing your course of study or within 60 days of completing your program.
+To request permission to engage in OPT after having completed your course of study, you must apply during your last semester, either before completing your course of study or within 60 days of completing your enrollment for your degree program.
 You MUST submit your application to USCIS while you are still in the United States.
 You are not eligible to apply for OPT if you have already graduated and have left the United States.

 You must have an EAD in your possession before beginning work.